 Config.yml

-In order to use GrowthBook, you need to connect to a data source and define metrics (and optionally dimensions and segments).
-There are two ways to do this.
+In order to use GrowthBook for experimentation, you need to connect to a data source.
+There are two main ways to configure GrowthBook: via the UI, or via a config.yml file.

 The default way to define these is by filling out forms in the GrowthBook UI, which persists them to MongoDB.